CLCStriders/striders/_posts/2019-05-14-tewkesbury-half-marathon-county-athletics-champs-and-berkeley-10k.md

 On a perfect, sunny, late spring evening, six Striders travelled to the south Gloucestershire town of Berkeley for the 10k race hosted by Dursley Running Club.
 In a field of 500, Striders acquitted themselves well.

-After competing in a gruelling triathlon at the weekend, strong man Iain Porter turned out to come in first for the club in 8<sup>th </sup>place overall and a time of 35:51:9.
-Next home, in 10<sup>th </sup>place, was the ever-improving Tom Kabala in a new PB time of 36:10.8.
+After competing in a gruelling triathlon at the weekend, strong man Iain Porter turned out to come in first for the club in 8th place overall and a time of 35:51:9.
+Next home, in 10th place, was the ever-improving Tom Kabala in a new PB time of 36:10.8.
 Paul Lockyer just ducked under the 40-minute mark in 45th place and a time of 39:57.0, while Eoin McQuone finished inside the top 50 in a new PB time of 40:17.3, over 30 seconds faster than his previous 10k PB.

 Ed Collier managed 48:12.5 despite battling hampering issues out on the course and Mike Speke, recovering from a virus, came home in 54:05.3.